DIVING HOLIDAYS IN CAPE VERDE

 Cape Verde is pleasant year-round.
 Even during the so-called rainy season from mid-August to mid-October, weeks can go by without a downpour.
 Thanks to cooling ocean currents and offshore winds, Cape Verde has the lowest temperatures of any country in West Africa, and also some of the most moderate, ranging from a minimum night-time average of 19°C in February to a maximum daytime average of 29°C from May to November.
 Summer temperatures, especially in the northern islands, can be cooler than in Europe, though the southern islands, especially Fogo, can get hot and sticky.
 From December to March you may need a sweater in the evenings, especially at higher altitudes.
 Winter months are also marked by gusty winds, which blow in dust all the way from the Sahara.

-THE ENTRY REQUIRMENTBritish Passport holder may buy a tourist visa on arrival at a cost of E25.
+British Passport holder may buy a tourist visa on arrival at a cost of E25.
 Other passport holders should consult their respective consulates.
-All entrants should have a full passport that does not expire within 6 months of your return date.

 The unit of currency is the Cape Verde escudo (CVE), divided into 100 centavos.
 It’s not a hard currency, but it’s stable; in January 2002, it was pegged to the euro.
 Most businesses also accept US dollars and euros.
 Banks are found in all the main towns and even some of the smaller ones, and most have ATMs that accept bankcards and Visa.
 Many also change travellers cheques and cash in all the main currencies (except the West African CFA).
 Many also give cash advances with a Visa card.
 Credit cards are accepted only in very upmarket establishments.